teilo-NativeApp/teilo-presentation/voiceText.md

 Tim Jungmann, his javascript is readable like a charm

-Norman Metz, he his calming you down when you're completely lost in the code
+Norman Metz, he his calming you down when you're completely lost in the code →→→

 the main technologies we used were :

-react native nodejs express
+react native nodejs expressjs monogoose

-we used react-native because we really wanted to build a mobile app
+we used react-native because we really wanted to build a mobile app React native was the way to go and what we wanted discover

-one of the challenge was
+one of the challenges was

-to code the right algorithm for the splitting cost calculation.With the support of the teachers, day after day, thinking and rethinking, the architecture of the app progressed.
+to code the right algorithm for the splitting cost calculation.We started small, day after day, thinking and rethinking, the architecture of the app progressed.

 We learned a lot about team communication, discovered tech related content but last but not least we didn't forget to have fun.